 This unit addresses how DNA is read to create protein and that proteins determine an organism's characteristics.
-It ends with a discussion on how we as humans can modify and edit DNA-which then affects protein synthesis-via genetic engineering.
+The first chapter introduces proteins.
+Then the next several chapters describe in detail how proteins are synthesized.
+They are followed by a chapter that illustrates an example in which proteins are used: cell signaling.
+The unit ends with a discussion on how we as humans can sequence, modify and edit DNA-which then affects protein synthesis-via genetic engineering.